 The ultimate manifestation of God’s grace for man, the ultimate wisdom, and the ultimate beauty of expression: in short, the word of God.
 If one were to ask any Muslim to depict it, most likely they would offer similar words.
-The Quran, to the Muslim, is the irrefutable, inimitable Word of God.
+The Quran, to the Muslims, is the irrefutable, inimitable Word of God.
 It was revealed by God Almighty, through the instrument of Prophet Muhammad (PBUH).

 The following are examples of worship from the Quran: